pennhanlee/tp/docs/UserGuide.md

 ## Quick start

+### Installation

 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest `bookmark.jar` from [here](https://github.com/AY2021S1-CS2103T-F13-2/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for _bookmark_.

+### Starting _bookmark_

-1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+1. Double-click the `bookmark.jar` file to start the application.
+You will be greeted by our lovely bookshelf GUI in a few seconds. <br>
+*If you're starting _bookmark_ for the first time, you will see some sample books!
+Simply delete them with our delete command if you want a fresh start!*

    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Add your first book! <br> Invoke your first command by typing this in the input box located at the bottom of the application. <br>
+`add n/My First Book g/Non-Fiction t/Yay tp/1000`

+1. You should see that My First Book will be added into the list of books you see!

-1. Refer to the [Features](#features) section below for details of each command.
+ Want to do more?
+Refer to the [Features](#features) section below for details of many more commands!

 --------------------------------------------------------------------------------------------------------------------
 ## Prefixes

-Before diving into the features, this section will provide you with some basic information on what each prefix used in the features below represent.
+Before diving into the features, this section will provide you with some information on what each prefix used in the features below represent.

 Prefix | Explanation
 -------|------------